LilyanLefevre/BlurOverGlSurfaceView/README.md

 - Dynamic Blurring: Continuously updates the background with a blurred image of the content under the view.
 - Rounded Corners with Border: The blurred background has rounded corners and a customizable border.

+## Principle
+Each time a frame is rendered on the GLSurfaceView, a variable stores it as a Bitmap.
+The **BlurredConstraintLayout** access this variable and extract only the part that is below it.
+The layout then apply a blur with RenderScript (it may be overkill, it's just for POC purpose) and convert it to a drawable to be able to set it as the background of the layout.

 ## How to use
 - Just use it as any other layout in your .xml layout:
 ```xml